 - Separate the whey for another use by placing the yogurt in a strainer lined with a cheese cloth.
 Let the whey drip out until you have the consistency you want.
 I use this Butter Muslin, which is woven more tightly than some cheese cloth and it’s washable and reusable.

-I spent $.96 on the ingredients for this batch of yogurt.
+I spent $.96 on the ingredients for this batch of homemade yogurt.
 I let a lot of the whey drain out to yield a thick, Greek-style yogurt, so the final product was only about two cups of yogurt.
 If I had left it thinner, it would have been closer to a quart of yogurt.
 A two-cup container of Chobani plain Greek yogurt has a shelf price of $3.49.
-Store-bought Greek yogurt would cost almost four times as much as my homemade batch.
+Store-bought Greek yogurt would cost almost four times as much as my homemade yogurt.
 This recipe is definitely worthwhile for that kind of savings.

 Share Your Kitchen Failures